 After the discussion, we made frosting together!
 I showed everyone how to stuff a cupcake with salted caramel, and how to use sugar, butter, a little milk and salt, and flavorings to make a delicious small batch of buttercream.
 I brought all kinds of fun things for people to flavor their frosting: grenadine, vanilla, vanilla beans, cinnamon, cocoa, almond extract, peppermint extract, salted caramel, and lime and lemon zest.
 We had a blast!

-Ingredients for the cupcakes (adapted from this recipe at Cookies & Cups; makes about 20 cupcakes):
+Ingredients for the cupcakes (adapted from this recipe at Cookies & Cups):

 1 3/4 cups cake flour